 About the author

-Ilya Somin is Professor of Law at George Mason University School of Law.
+Ilya Somin is a Professor at the George Mason University School of Law.
 Somin's work has appeared in numerous academic journals, including the Yale Law Journal and Stanford Law Review.
 He has also published widely in popular press outlets, such as the Los Angeles Times and The Wall Street Journal OpinionJournal.com.
 Somin has twice testified before the United States Senate Judiciary Committee, including at the confirmation hearings for Supreme Court Justice Sonia Sotomayor.
 He writes regularly for the Volokh Conspiracy blog.

 "[Readers] will find the book valuable in a number of respects.
 For one, the book provides a powerful summary of the evidence on political ignorance, and convincingly describes the impact that ignorance has on policy.
 Further, the book offers a thorough response to many theories of voter participation, particularly those that purport to be compatible with both political ignorance and democratic efficiency.
 Finally, the book offers a broad framework for thinking about how to address the problems ignorance presents, from direct policy options to broader governance structures."